mmaverick47/SQL/README.md

 # SQL

+Walks through creating database diagrams using draw.io

+Examples of SQL for creating a database

-Examples of SQL code and diagramming
+Examples of SQL queries